LaunchPadLab/lp-requests/docs.md

 A helper function to retrieve the authentication context for the authenticated user.

-This function returns the context string when the LP Redux Api cookie exists, contains a valid token, and contains a context.
+This function returns the context string when the LP Auth Api cookie exists, contains a valid token, and contains a context.

-This function returns `undefined` when there is no context present, or if the LP Redux API cookie does not exist.
+This function returns `undefined` when there is no context present, or if the LP Auth API cookie does not exist.

 **Examples**